yu4u/age-gender-estimation/README.md

 MAE Real: 5.30
 ```

-Please note that the above result was achieved by finetuning the model using the training set of the APPA-REAL dataset,
+Please note that the above result was achieved by finetuning the model using the training set of the APPA-REAL dataset.
-while the pretrained model here is not and the size of images is small (128 vs. 224).

 ## License
 This project is released under the MIT license.